- Challenge Information

 Costs and payment structure

 The cost of the trip is £2,495.
-There is a £250 trip deposit (non-refundable) to book your place and the remaining balance is paid in small instalments per person, see the example of payments below.December - £1000February - £500April - £400June - Balance
+There is a £250 trip deposit (non-refundable) to book your place and the remaining balance can be paid in instalments.

 What's Included?The cost includes all accommodation as well as all flights and most transfers, camping equipment(except sleeping bag and sleeping mat), all meals except three/four as specified in the itinerary, andpermits to any sites visited as part of the itinerary.
 Experienced National Park Guides and localsupport crew, cooks and drivers.What's Excluded?It does not include personal travel insurance, three/four meals as specified, tips for local crew.
 Wealso ask that clients pay a small local hotel fee in Los Vegas of around $30 and the Taxi fee to the